Smoked Tri Tip Recipe

 Set your smoker to 225 degrees F. Use red oak or cherry wood for the smoke.

 Oak gives a clean, moderate smoke.
 Cherry adds a slightly sweet, fruity tone and gives the bark a mahogany color.
-Hickory works but it's stronger - easy to oversmoke a lean cut like tri tip.
+Hickory works, but it’s stronger and easy to oversmoke a lean cut like tri tip.

 - 2